-(1) Describe how you, or the cleaning crew, clean your barn/brooder house and range area at the end of every flock.
-Use the text box or the chart below:
+(1) Describe how you, or the cleaning crew, clean your barn at the end of every flock:

-1 Procedure at the end of every flock Remove litter/manure from barn Remove as much litter/manure from the range area as possible Dry-clean (i.e. blow down/brushing) the barn, entranceway and equipment (includes floors, walls, ceilings, fans, feeders and drinkers, drains, dedicated barn footwear, catching equipment, etc.) Remove dust/debris etc. from all rooms in the barn (i.e. electrical/office) Mortality pails/buckets are hand scrubbed or pressure washed with water followed by a detergent and/or disinfectant Barn and equipment (as per the above dry-clean list) is pressure washed with water Barn and equipment (as per the above dry-clean list) is washed with detergent Barn and equipment (as per the above dry-clean list) is disinfected/fumigated Equipment used during clean-out is cleaned (and disinfected as per barn process) Empty and thoroughly clean the feed bin boots and feeding systems (augers and lines) between flocks Feed bins are inspected for leaks Flush, clean and/or disinfect water lines (open drinkers disinfected if applicable) Indicate the desired number of days downtime (the number of days from when the flock was shipped to the placement of chicks) between flocks Days Downtime: (2) Indicate how your barns meet the OFFSP requirements for washing, disinfection and downtime:
+1 Procedure at the end of every flock Remove litter/manure from barn Dry-clean (i.e., blow down/brushing) the barn, entranceway and equipment (includes floors, walls, ceilings, fans, feeders and drinkers, drains, dedicated barn footwear, catching equipment, etc.) Remove dust/debris etc. from all rooms in the barn (i.e., electrical/office) Mortality pails/buckets are hand scrubbed or pressure washed with water followed by a detergent and/or disinfectant Barn and equipment (as per the above dry-clean list) is pressure washed with water Barn and equipment (as per the above dry-clean list) is washed with detergent Barn and equipment (as per the above dry-clean list) is disinfected/fumigated Equipment used during clean-out is cleaned (and disinfected as per barn process) Empty and thoroughly clean the feed bin boots and feeding systems (augers and lines) between flocks Feed bins are inspected for leaks Flush, clean and/or disinfect water lines (open drinkers disinfected if applicable) Indicate the desired number of days downtime (the number of days from when the flock was shipped to the placement of chicks) between flocks Days Downtime: